jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 In the real world, it takes time for us to learn about things that are happening around us and around the world.
 It takes time for our mail to send, calls to go through, and light to travel between servers across the world.
 We can take inspiration from the real world and embrace a design that considers every member in the system as the primary site for the data that it generates.

-We allow peers to actually have different states as long as they *eventually* converge to a correct result.
+This means we allow peers to actually have different states as long as they *eventually* converge to a correct result.
 By relaxing the constraint on needing a globally consistent result, we remove the need to wait for all of our replicas to agree.
-In more formal distributed systems language, we trade linearizability for **strong eventual consistency**:
+In more formal distributed systems language, we trade linearizability for a property called **strong eventual consistency**:

 - All updates will *eventually* reach every node
 - Every node that has received the same updates will have the same state

-[diagram showing strong eventual consistency]

 ### When should we use strong eventual consistency over linearizability?
 It turns out that this is good enough most of the time.
 [Conventional wisdom](https://databeta.wordpress.com/2010/10/28/the-calm-conjecture-reasoning-about-consistency/) in the database world would agree that perfect data consistency is way too expensive in terms of both latency and bandwidth if changes happen frequently.
 Using eventually consistent approaches generally work better as temporary inconsistencies work out in most cases.